 The gluteus medius originates on the posterior ilium between the superior and middle gluteal lines.
 The ilium is the bone on the lateral (outside) of the pelvis.
 You’ll remember from our previous post on gluteus minimus that the gluteal lines are bumpy lines on the outer surface of the pelvis.

 It inserts on the greater trochanter of the femur.
-Remember that the greater trochanter is a large boney protrusion or bump felt on the outside of the hip.
+Remember that the greater trochanter is a large bony protrusion or bump felt on the outside of the hip.

 What actions does the gluteus medius muscle do?

 It has anterior fibers which allow it to function in flexion and medial rotation of the femur, in addition to abduction.
-It also has posterior fibers that allow it to assist in extension and external rotation.
+However, it also has posterior fibers which allow it to assist in extension and external rotation.
 It’s another muscle that is essentially antagonistic to itself in certain movements.